fortinmike/git-multirepo/README.md

 If you want to add another dependency later on, you can run `multi add ../NewDependency` and you can do the opposite with `multi remove ../SomeOtherDependency`.

-If you want to checkout a previous revision (say tag "1.2"), you use the checkout command: `multi checkout 1.2`.
-This will checkout the main repo and all of its dependencies with the proper revisions in detached HEAD state.
+If you want to checkout a previous revision (say `e690d`), you use the checkout command: `multi checkout e690d`.
+This will checkout the main repo's `e690d` revision and all of its dependencies with the proper revisions in detached HEAD state.

 If you want to setup your project on another machine, simply clone the main repo in a container directory (see above) and run `multi install`.
 This will clone each dependency and checkout the appropriate branches.